jordanpatton/cors-sandbox/README.md

 ```

 In the same console, enter this:

 ```javascript
 requestWithCors('GET', 'http://localhost:3000');
 ```

-If you inpect your network traffic, you should see a response with the following headers:
+If you inspect your network traffic, you should see a response with the following headers:

 ```
 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Origin: http://www.example.com